Galus/emulator-chip-8-rust/README.md

 - 9/01/25 Got threading and TUI logger implemented.
 Organized overall arch and iset.
 - 9/06/25 Added [TEST_PLAN.md](/TEST_PLAN.md)
 - 9/07/25 Added a bunch of tests and finished dxyn tests.
 Discovered [Timendus chip8-test-suite](https://github.com/Timendus/chip8-test-suite)
+- 9/08/25 Working roms!
+Learned that dxyn is supposed to draw n-height/rows vertically instead of just horizontally.
+Got the Chip8 and IBM logo tests working after changing gpu render logic to flip the y coordinate because it was rendering upside down in the TUI but the logs showed nicely.

 ## Instructions Progress
 For more detailed progress see [TEST_PLAN.md](/TEST_PLAN.md)